Sunday, September 27, 2009

 Well.
 If we can't print all of the prints right now, then let's scan the contact sheets and put the digital images up on the Web.
 Let's create a blog!

 Just this one change -- creating a blog -- has altered the dynamics of our project immensely.
 We have begun to learn from one another, and to learn from hearing from you.
-Susan captures the texture of vine maples reaching towards the sky in the forest.
+Texture of vine maples reaching towards the sky in the forest.

 As it turns out -- here's where an artist speaks as a zoologist: the social interaction becomes part of the art project.